dshepelev15/ods_pet_project_hack/readme.md

 </div>

+## How it works
+* We detect the face on the image via `dlib` library and align and reshape it
+* We apply [pix2pix model](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to generate the output image.

 Using the results of the paper
 ["Differentiable Augmentation for Data-Efficient GAN Training"](https://hanlab.mit.edu/projects/data-efficient-gans/) and code from [their repo](https://github.com/mit-han-lab/data-efficient-gans) we train model this model:
- 1. to generate random selfies on dataset [SelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
+ 1. to generate random selfies on dataset [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
  2. To generate random [pepe images](https://drive.google.com/file/d/1kihnhn8UaUE0VTw9unEZKKpRBgPCCH4w/view?usp=sharing)